 Program overview

 The Bachelor of Engineering (Honours) in Mechatronics Engineering at Ontario Tech University is a unique program that integrates mechanical, electrical, and software engineering.
 This program is designed to equip students with the skills necessary to produce innovative devices, consumer products, high-tech automobile systems, and robots.
-As one of the few dedicated Mechatronics Engineering programs in Canada, it offers a comprehensive education that combines hardware and software, preparing graduates for careers in various high-tech industries.
+As one of the few dedicated Mechatronics Engineering programs in Canada, it offers a comprehensive education that combines hardware and software, preparing graduates for careers in various high-tech industries, including robotics, automotive, and aerospace.

 Featured Experiences

-• Access to modern facilities, including the Robotics and Automation Lab and the Software and Informatics Research Center.
+• Access to modern facilities: Students benefit from state-of-the-art labs and research centers, including the Robotics and Automation Lab and the Energy Systems and Nuclear Science Research Centre.

-• Women in Engineering program that supports female students in exploring career opportunities and gaining workforce experience.
+• Women in Engineering program: This initiative supports female engineering students in exploring career opportunities and gaining workforce experience.

 Career Options